wpsix/wpsix-breakdance/readme.md

 ## What's included in the downloaded package

 - Access to more than 200,000 open source icons.
-- Button with more and easier customization.
+- Button element with more and easier customization.
 - Image element with parallax effect.
 - Icon element.